 But ignoring the need can leave you vulnerable to more problems, especially in the event that you or a family member has a health emergency.
 Without insurance coverage, you’ll find your access to necessary healthcare is limited.
-In this situation it’s also possible to find yourself managing sky-high medical debts you have no way to repay.
+It’s also possible to find yourself in this situation managing sky-high medical debts you have no way to repay.

 Fortunately, there are ways to get the coverage you need without putting your financial future at risk.

 Remember, under the Affordable Care Act (ACA), you face a penalty for electing to go without health insurance when you can actually afford to pay for it.
 The base fee for not having coverage in 2016 and 2017 is either 2.5% of your household income or $695 per adult (whichever is greater.)
 The fee gets paid when you file your federal tax return for the year you don’t have coverage.

 Moreover, electing to go uninsured could leave you saddled with outstanding medical debt.
 According to a December 2015 study performed by the Kaiser Family Foundation, about 25% of participants reported they or another household member had problems paying medical bills over the course of that year.
 If you forgo coverage to cut costs when you’re unemployed, you could easily wind up in this debt-ridden group.
 This makes it very difficult to build credit during a time when you need it most.

 Healthcare Options for the Unemployed

 Fortunately, there are a number of places you can turn to for healthcare coverage when you’ve lost your job.
 If the first option you check is a poor fit, it helps to keep looking.
 Here’s a list of your major options.
 Each is directed at a unique segment of the healthcare consumer market.